Senate and Senate Committees

 The CTLQ also provides advice on matters relating to the evaluation of teaching, on financial and other support for teaching development, and disseminates good practice.

-The CTLQ receives and evaluates Annual Reports from School Boards and the IPO on teaching and learning in the programs of the School/IPO, and from academic support units in their support of teaching and learning, and submits annual reports to the Senate on its findings.
+The CTLQ receives and evaluates Annual Reports from School Boards and the AIS on teaching and learning in the programs of the School/AIS, and from academic support units in their support of teaching and learning, and submits annual reports to the Senate on its findings.

 The Committee on Undergraduate Studies (CUS), the Committee on Undergraduate Core Education (CUCE) and the Committee on Postgraduate Studies have the principal responsibility for the approval of programs and courses including benchmarking the curriculum, approval of graduation, and monitoring of assessment and academic standards.